rm511130/Tanzu-Workshop-TKGI/README.md

 Successfully connected to: GemFire Manager HTTP service @ https://cloudcache-156605a4-e3e0-4d54-bef2-c4c670f274da.sys.ourpcf.com/gemfire/v1
 ```

-- We need to create a table in Gemfire.
+- Let's create a `customer` table in Gemfire.
+In Gemfire lingo, tables are called `regions`.
 Execute the commands shown below:

 ```
 Cluster-0 gfsh> create region --name=customer --type=REPLICATE
 Cluster-0 gfsh> exit
 ```

-- Great, now we should be able to test the Demo PCC-Lookaside-App you just `cf pushed`.
+- Great, now we should be able to test the Demo PCC-Lookaside-App you `cf pushed`.
 Execute the following command to get your App's URL and then open a browser using the URL:

 ```
 cf app pcc-lookaside-cache | grep route